-Unlike a commercial general liability insurance (CGL) policy that provides coverage for claims arising from property damage and bodily injury, a directors’ and officers’ liability (D&O) policy could provide coverage for a “wrongful act,” such as an actual or alleged error, omission, misleading statement, neglect or breach of duty.
+Unlike a commercial general liability insurance (CGL) policy that provides coverage for claims arising from property damage and bodily injury, a directors’ and officers’ liability (D&O) business insurance policy could provide coverage for a “wrongful act,” such as an actual or alleged error, omission, misleading statement, neglect or breach of duty.

 A D&O policy provides defense costs and indemnity coverage to the entity listed on the policy, which may include:

 - Reimbursement to the business for a contractual obligation to indemnity directors and officers who serve on the board